End-To-End Semi-supervised Learning for Differentiable Particle Filters: Experiments

 \subsubsection{Experimental results}

-We evaluate the performance of SDPF following the same procedure as in \cite{karkus2018particle}.
+We evaluate the performance of SDPFs following the same procedure as in \cite{karkus2018particle}.
 The main differences between House3D and Maze environments are: (i) The testing environments for House3D are previously unseen environments while they are the same as training environments for Maze. (ii) For the House3D, the likelihood of the predicted particles in measurement model combines features of floor map and observation image, while in the Maze, it is defined by a function of the similarity between features of the observation image and the particle state.
-Figure \ref{fig:experiment2} shows the comparison between SDPF, DPF and LSTM on the testing set.
+Figure \ref{fig:experiment2} shows the comparison between the SDPF, the DPF and the LSTM on the testing set.

-\textbf{SDPF can generalise to different environments.} Figure \ref{fig:experiment2} (a) shows the boxplot of RMSE at specified time steps with 10\% of labelled data on the testing data.
+\textbf{The SDPF can generalise to different environments.} Figure \ref{fig:experiment2} (a) shows the boxplot of RMSE at specified time steps with 10\% of labelled data on the testing data.
 The SDPF leads to the lowest median RMSE and smallest interquartile range (IQR) value.
-The SDPF can produce the most accurate tracking results compared with DPF and LSTM.
+The SDPF can produce the most accurate tracking results compared with the DPF and the LSTM.
 Figure \ref{fig:experiment2} (b) shows the RMSE from all trajectories in testing set with different percentage of ground truth samples during training.
-The SDPF is able to produce significantly lower RMSE compared to DPF especially when trained with small percentage of labelled data such as 5\% and 10\%.
-The standard error of RMSE for SDPF is consistently smaller comparing to DPF and LSTM.
-Figure \ref{fig:VisualTrack} shows a visualisation of the tracking performance of SDPF in Maze 1, Maze 2, Maze 3 and House3D.
+The SDPF is able to produce significantly lower RMSE compared to the DPF especially when trained with small percentage of labelled data such as 5\% and 10\%.
+The standard error of RMSE for the SDPF is consistently smaller comparing to the DPF and the LSTM.
+Figure \ref{fig:VisualTrack} shows a visualisation of the tracking performance of the SDPF in Maze 1, Maze 2, Maze 3 and House3D.